 - If necessary, return to microwave and microwave for 30 seconds and stir until smooth.
 I did not have to return mine to the microwave for a second time.

 - Stir in vanilla.
-Pour over cereal and mix well to coat evenly.
+Pour chocolate mixture over Chex cereal and mix well to coat evenly.

 - Put half of the cereal mixture into a resealable gallon bag.

 - Sprinkle half of the powdered sugar on top, and repeat.
 Seal bag shut.

 - Shake well to coat with sugar evenly.